Kenton, Ohio: Education

-The local high school is Kenton High School, with the nickname the "Wildcats".
+Kenton is home to the Kenton City School District, which includes an elementary school, Kenton Middle School, and Kenton High School, with the nickname the "Wildcats".
 The Wildcat football team won consecutive state championships in 2001 and 2002 in division IV, was a runner-up in 2011 in Division IV, and as a runner-up in 2003 in Division III.

 Media

 Two media outlets operate in Kenton: WKTN, a radio station, and The Kenton Times, a daily newspaper.